sarahcolbert/PGC_SUI_PRS/README.md

 ## Step 2: Test PRS associations

-Below we provide an example for how to test the association between a single PRS and phenotype of interest.
+Below we provide code for how to test the association between a single PRS and phenotype of interest.
+You will need to make some edits/replacements in the code chunks which start with **"## !!EDIT:"**

-The code below will first merge together prs, phenotype and covariate data.
+The code will first merge together prs, phenotype and covariate data.
 Then it will run two logistic regressions, one which includes the PRS as a predictor and one which does not.
-It is very important that the PRS is scaled (i.e., mean 0, sd 1) so that the effect sizes are standardized and comparable across target datasets.

-The code also shows how to calculate Nagelkerke's R^2^ (using the fmsb package) and liability R^2^.
-To calculate R^2^ on the liability scale, you should use the following population prevalences (K):
+It will use the regression output to calculate Nagelkerke's R^2^ (using the fmsb package) and liability R^2^.
+To calculate R^2^ on the liability scale, it uses the following population prevalences (K):

 | Phenotype | K             |
 | :-------- |--------------:|